legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 Whether or not the edits should take place on the current definition, or it should be copied and the edits made there

+## cloneDefault (Optional, default = false)

+Whether or not to use the unedited base game definition, or to use the potentially edited one in use.
+Only applies when cloning a definition

 ## name (Optional, Required if cloning)

 The display name for the rolling stock.
 Leave empty to keep the current one (If you aren't cloning it, otherwise you need a name)